 As for zero waste peppermint bark, check out the bulk bins at your grocery store.
 Particularly around the holiday season, you might find dark and white chocolate wafers for melting as well as candy canes or peppermint candy crumbles to finish off the bark.
 Buy your peppermint extract in a recyclable container and you’re good to go.

 This year, I’m voting that we whip up a batch of peppermint bark while we’re all home on Christmas Day.
 It’s a super simple holiday treat that’s far tastier than its simple ingredients might suggest.

 Hope you have a great holiday!

-- 12 oz white chocolate
+- 2 cups white chocolate baking wafers

-- 1 tsp pure mint extract
+- 1 tsp pure peppermint extract

 Place in the refrigerator and allow to harden for 10 – 15 minutes.

 In a double boiler, melt the white chocolate baking wafers.

 Allow the white chocolate to cool just a bit so it doesn’t melt all the dark chocolate.
 Spread the white chocolate atop the hardened dark chocolate.